Susan Chowning, School Director

 Born and raised in Bellevue NE, Asiha began ballet training at age three and started competing at regional and national levels by age eight.
 She graduated from the University of Nebraska Omaha in 2014 with a degree in Accounting and Finance and has continued to teach dance since graduation.

 While trained primarily in the RAD method of ballet technique, Asiha pursued many different dance styles including tap, jazz, hip hop, and contemporary.
 She performed in Moscow Ballet’s Great Russian Nutcracker, led her high school dance team as captain her senior year, and was a Universal Dance Association (UDA) all-star.
-Asiha is also a Prime Dance Team member for the Omaha Beef indoor football team.
+Asiha is a Prime Dance Team member for the Omaha Beef indoor football team.

 Kristin began her dance training at age three under the guidance of teacher and mentor, Julie McFarland.
 Kristin earned a B.F.A. in ballet from University of Utah in 2007.